thrhead/assembly_tracker/memory-bank/projectbrief.md

 - **Real-time**: Socket.IO

 ## Current Status
-The application is in a Production-ready state for the Web platform (v2.0) and Beta state for the Mobile platform (v2.5).
+The application is in a Production-ready state for the Web platform (v2.0) and Stable state for the Mobile platform (v2.5).
 All core features including User/Customer management, Job tracking, and Cost management are implemented across both platforms.

 ## Next Steps
 1. Conduct extensive field testing for the mobile app